 If I asked your former supervisor what it is like to manage you, what would they say?
 If I asked your former direct reports what it is like to be managed by you, what would they say?

 Let's say you got the job and decided to accept our offer, what would you do in your first 90 days on the job?

 Like almost all jobs in corporate world, the salary range for heavy equipment fleet managers varies widely by location as well as years of experience.
 Based on recent data for the United States, one can say best fleet managers can typically expect to earn a combined base plus bonus of approximately $78,291 to $110,949 (25th to 75th percentile).

 50th percentile salary (base + bonus): $91,839

 90th percentile salary (base + bonus): $128,348

-While meeting virtually over platforms like Zoom is certainly on the rise (thanks Covid-19 pandemic), there's nothing better than a good old fashioned face-to-face in-person conference to expose you to best practices and new state of the art technologies in the equipment industry.
+While meeting virtually over platforms like Zoom is certainly on the rise many fleet managers (thanks Covid-19 pandemic), there's nothing better than a good old fashioned face-to-face in-person conference to expose you and effective fleet manager or team to best practices and new state of the art technologies in the equipment industry.